codefoster/codefoster.com/source/_posts/holo.md

 alias: post/2012/08/13/holo.aspx
 ---

-If you&#39;re interested in learning how to write apps for Windows 8 but don&#39;t want to leave your desk to do it, then I have just the thing for you.
-They&#39;re called HOLOs.
-That&#39;s a Hands-On Lab Online.
+If you're interested in learning how to write apps for Windows 8 but don't want to leave your desk to do it, then I have just the thing for you.
+They're called HOLOs.
+That's a Hands-On Lab Online.
 It goes like this.

 First, you register and then when the event comes around, you log in and are hooked up with a Live Meeting to a presenter and a bunch of other attendees and also with a Hyper-V session to a Windows 8 virtual machine with all of the course work ready to go.
 You listen to the presenter for a while, and then you run through the labs with the instructor right there and ready to help when you raise your virtual hand.